Memorial Plastic Surgery at the Komen Race for the Cure – Houston

 Held every year, the Susan G. Komen Race for the Cure is the largest fundraising event for breast cancer in the United States.
 The event promotes the education of breast cancer while celebrating survivors and paying tribute to women who have lost their lives.
 The race was originally scheduled for October, however, due to the circumstances surrounding Hurricane Harvey, it was rescheduled to the following January.

-Team at Memorial Plastic Surgery eagerly anticipates the next Susan G. Komen Race for the Cure.
+The team at Memorial Plastic Surgery eagerly anticipates the next Susan G. Komen Race for the Cure.